GriceTurrble/recipes.riceprower.com/README.md

 To get started:

-1. Run `make build` to install dependencies.
+1. Run `make install` to install dependencies.
+2. Run `make build` to build the site and static assets the first time.
-2. Open *two (2) terminal windows*, then:
+3. Open *two (2) terminal windows*, then:

    1. run `make serve_static` to build and auto-rebuild static assets;
    2. run `make serve_site` to build and auto-rebuild the site content.

-3. Open your browser to `http://localhost:4000` to view the running site.
+4. Open your browser to `http://localhost:4000` to view the running site.

 That's it!
 Make changes as you see fit while these two processes are running, and you'll see those changes live after refreshes.